You are welcome to use your own laptop or mobile device in the libraries, except in areas designated as laptop-free.

 - Microsoft Office 2016 (Word, Excel, Access, PowerPoint)

 - browsers (Chrome, Firefox, Internet Explorer and Microsoft Edge)

 Some libraries' PCs have specialist software.
 Find a library.

 To log into a Bodleian Libraries PC, use your Bodleian Libraries account details.

 Library PCs are not secure places to save documents.
-The PCs are reimaged each time you log off, which means that all documents saved to the desktop and My Documents area are permanently deleted.
+The PCs do not save any user settings, which means that all documents saved to the desktop and My Documents area are permanently deleted when you log off.

 Printing from a library computer